threefoldtech/rmb/README.md

 is extracted from the queue.

-Because the destination id doesn't match with the local id, the message is forwarded **as it** to `dst` redis (resolved), to `msgbus.system.reply` queue too.
+Because the destination id doesn't match with the local id, the message is forwarded **as it** to `dst` server (resolved), over HTTP POST `/zbus-reply`.

 # Processing a reply, on the local side

-The same way as remote side, a message will be found on the `msgbus.system.reply` queue, but this time the `dst` id will match with local id, so the `ZBus Process` knows this reply was for him.
+When receiving a message over HTTP POST `/zbus-reply`, the legit request is copied into `msgbus.system.reply` queue and will be parsed by main redis task.
+The same way as remote side, when a message will be found on the `msgbus.system.reply` queue, but this time the `dst` id will match with local id, so the `ZBus Process` knows this reply was for him.

 The `uid` from that reply is used to fetch back the original message from the `HSET msgbus.system.backlog`.
 This allow the process to find back the original `ret` queue.
 The `ret` is replaced with original value and this